-The Executive Corporate Officers may benefit from defined contribution plans or defined benefit plan which more broadly benefits the Company's executives, in accordance with the AFEP-MEDEF Code.
+The Executive Corporate Officers may benefit from defined contribution plans or defined-benefit plan which more broadly benefits the Company's executives, in accordance with the AFEP-MEDEF Code.
+These elements are taken into account for the determination of Executive Corporate Officers' global compensation.

-An additional collective Defined Contribution scheme ("Article 83") was set up as of July 1, 2019.
-This scheme, fully funded by the Company, allows Executives to build a supplementary retirement pension with a certain percentage of contribution of total cash remuneration (annual base compensation and variable).
+An additional collective Defined Contribution scheme ("Article 83") was set up as of 1 July 2019.
+This scheme, fully funded by the Company, allows Executives to build a supplementary retirement pension with a certain percentage of contribution of total cash compensation (annual base compensation and variable).